meducation/front-end/README.md

 Firstly, thank you!! :heart::sparkling_heart::heart:

-Presuming you have npm and ruby install, install everything else with:
+Presuming you have npm and ruby installed, install everything else with:

 ```
 npm install -g grunt-cli